 We developed the proposed route after more than three years of extensive study and meaningful engagement with landowners and communities—all with the goal of finding the best route with the least possible impact on landowners and the environment.
 Following discussions with federal and state agencies, as well as individual landowners, we adjusted the route hundreds of times to avoid sensitive ecosystems, impacts to national forests, and areas of historical and cultural significance.

 With state-of-the-art safety standards and innovative technologies, this pipeline is truly the infrastructure of the future.
 We know it will play an important role in the environmental and economic security of our region for decades to come.

 The Atlantic Coast Pipeline will transport domestic energy to millions of consumers in Virginia and North Carolina.
 Six of the largest public utilities in the region are ACP customers waiting for additional supply: Dominion Energy, Duke Energy, Piedmont Natural Gas, Virginia Natural Gas, Dominion Energy North Carolina and Columbia Gas.
 Together, these public utilities provide home heating, electricity and industrial power to millions of homes, businesses, schools and hospitals across Virginia and North Carolina.

-The ACP is being developed by four leading U.S. energy companies: Dominion Energy, Duke Energy, Piedmont Natural Gas and Southern Company Gas.
+The ACP is being developed by two leading U.S. energy companies, both with a strong commitment to sustainability and clean energy: Dominion Energy and Duke Energy.
 Combined, these companies have centuries of experience providing reliable electric and natural gas service to millions of customers in the region.
-As the leading percentage owner of the project, Dominion Energy will be responsible for constructing and operating the pipeline.
+As the leading percentage owner of the project, Dominion Energy will be responsible for constructing and safely operating the pipeline.